Chinese wax

-Chinese wax, insect wax (蟲蠟), whitewax or pela (白蠟) is a white to yellowish-white, gelatinous, crystalline water-insoluble substance obtained from the wax secreted by certain insects.
+Chinese wax, insect wax (蟲蠟), white wax or pela (白蠟) is a white to yellowish-white, gelatinous, crystalline water-insoluble substance obtained from the wax secreted by certain insects.
 It may be used for the production of candles and polishes, and for the sizing of paper.
 It resembles spermaceti but is harder, more friable, and with a higher melting point.

 Production

 Two scale insects produce the wax: Ceroplastes ceriferus, common in China and India, and the related Ericerus pela, found in China and Japan.
 These insects deposit their secretions on the branches of certain species of Ligustrum (privet) tree.
 The insects and their secretions are harvested and boiled with water to extract the raw wax.
 The insect bodies, which settle to the bottom, are used as food for swine.

 A description of the cultivation of the insect for wax production is given in a November 1932 article from the Nature Magazine: